-Fresh garden corn on the cob with chunks of potatoes in a creamy broth.
+Corn Chowder made with fresh corn on the cob and chunks of potatoes in a creamy broth is delicious and satisfying.

 Types of Soup